thomsonreuters/electron/docs/api/session.md

 * `partition` String
 * `options` Object
   * `cache` Boolean - Whether to enable cache.
-  * `partitionCache` Boolean - Whether partition create its own cache or use the global cache (defaults to true).
+  * `partitionCache` Boolean - Whether partition create its own cache or use the global cache.
+Defaults to true.

 Returns `Session` - A session instance from `partition` string.
 When there is an existing `Session` with the same `partition`, it will be returned; otherwise a new